 - Full budget and justification (indirect costs not permitted), which should take up no more than 1 additional page (the budget should clearly indicate how the grant funds would be spent)

 - Funds may be used to initiate a new project or to supplement additional funding.
 The research may be at any stage.
 In any case, justification must be provided for the request of the current grant funds.
 If the funds will supplement other funding or if the research is already in progress, please explain why the additional funds are needed (e.g., in order to add a new component to the study, add additional participants, etc.)

 - No additional materials are required for doctoral level psychologists who are not postdoctoral fellows

-- Graduate students, predoctoral interns, and postdoctoral fellows should refer to the section immediately below for additional materials that are required.
+- Graduate students, predoctoral interns, and postdoctoral fellows should refer the section immediately below for additional materials that are required.